 Known occurrences of CRLF within the study area will first be identified and mapped, based on agency consultation, museum records, and other existing information.
-Locations of habitats in the study area potentially suitable for CRLF breeding will then be identified and mapped based on review of existing aerial photography and videography, National Wetland Inventory (NWI) maps, on-the-ground photographs, and other pertinent resource agency Geographic Information System (GIS) layers as available.
+Locations of habitats in the study area potentially suitable for CRLF breeding will then be identified and mapped based on review of existing aerial photography and videography, National Wetland Inventory (NWI) maps, on-the-ground photographs, and other pertinent resource agency GIS layers as available.
 Other aquatic habitats potentially affected by the Project that may be utilized by CRLF for dispersal, foraging, or predator avoidance will also be identified and mapped.

 After habitat mapping is completed, a field reconnaissance of potentially suitable aquatic habitat will be conducted in accordance with Revised Guidance on Site Assessments and Field Surveys for the California Red-legged Frog (USFWS 2005).
-Licensee will select locations in the study area for site evaluations in order to further characterize habitats.
+YCWA will select locations in the study area for site evaluations in order to further characterize habitats.
 A Habitat Site Assessment Data Sheet (Appendix D of USFWS 2005) will be completed at each site that is examined, along with photographs depicting habitat and other notable findings.
+Potential habitats assessed in the field will be photographed from opposite directions, both up and down drainage, if possible, in order to document seasonal cover and foraging habitat adjacent to aquatic habitat.
 Areas that do not appear to represent suitable habitat will not be field examined but will instead be characterized from aerial imagery, existing site photographs, and other existing descriptive information.
 CRLF are typically associated with low gradient streams (Hayes and Jennings 1988), backwaters, and lentic habitat with emergent vegetation, although habitats lacking vegetation are sometimes used.
 Large, deep backwater pool areas; ponds, and reservoir edges with appropriate vegetation characteristics may constitute suitable habitat for CRLF; other potential habitats as described in USFWS (2005) will also be considered.
 Locations for site evaluations will be selected as follows:

-- All areas of potentially suitable aquatic habitat within the existing FERC Project Boundary2. - Other accessible areas of potentially suitable aquatic habitat within 1.0 mile of the existing FERC Project Boundary.
+- All areas of potentially suitable aquatic habitat within the existing FERC Project Boundary3. - Other accessible areas of potentially suitable aquatic habitat within 1.0 mile of the existing FERC Project Boundary.